 There are several international websites in Japan that may or may not cater to English speakers/buyers.
-So if all you can speak is ‘Merican,’ these are the sites I found out first-hand that you will have no problem buying from.
+So if all you can speak is ‘Murican,’ these are the sites I found out first-hand that you will have no problem buying online from.
 Oh, and some you should avoid.

 Ecommerce Websites for Japanese Products in the Queen’s English Outside of the U.S.A (Internationally)

-These vendors are if you are looking for:
+These 6 vendors are for you if you are looking for:

 - Where to buy Japanese food online from Japan/internationally.

 - Where to buy Japanese kitchenware online from Japan/internationally.

 - Where to buy Japanese health and beauty (cosmetic) products online from Japan/internationally.